An Aging Double

 Her solo exhibitions with West Gallery (2018) and MO_Space Gallery (2019) were shortlisted for the Ateneo Art Awards, where she became the first recipient of it’s Italian Embassy’s Purchase Prize.

-As society continues to rapidly evolve, his artistic practice follows the phenomena that go with it as well, currently exploring the role and paradoxes of technology, media, and globalization within the struggles of individuality, identity, and independence.
-The themes found in his work stem from the society in which he lives in, forming questions that address immediate concerns with regard to (religious) beliefs and conventions, (media) consumption and production, and the volatile possibilities in the future that have yet to unfold.
+As society continues to rapidly change, his artistic practice follows the phenomena that accompany it, exploring the roles and paradoxes of technology, media, culture, and globalization within the struggles of individuality, identity, and independence.
+The themes in his work stem from the social context in which he is situated, raising questions that address immediate concerns surrounding religious beliefs and conventions, media consumption and production, and the volatile possibilities of futures yet to unfold.

 Related Exhibitions